Looking for Business Financing?

 - Repayment Strategy: Also, outline how the loan will be repaid using future cash flow.

-Remember that borrowing too much can hurt your cash flow.
+Remember borrowing too much may come with higher monthly payments and hurt your cash flow.
 And too little might not meet your business needs.
-So, use projections to estimate how much you need and how soon you can repay it.
+So, use projections to estimate how much you need and how soon you can repay the loan.

 Consider your: